Chairzard/WP-Fonts/README.md

 ## Other FAQs:

 **Q: Should I use these fonts outside of KOReader?**
-**A:** On any ereader that supports true small-capitals via opentype features (such as Pocketbook's stock reader and Kindle books with "enhanced typsetting"), you'll set the full set of benefits mentioned earlier.
-Other fonts have various fixes that enhance the reading experience, such as kerning and other bug fixes, that will apply to basically all ereaders except for Kobo's stock software (if you're on a repo like this, you shouldn't be using Kobo's dreadfully outdated and limited reader anyway, though; join the KOReader gang 😉).
+**A:** The unmodified fonts can be used on any ereader.
+For modified fonts, they're usually worth using to take advantange of the fixes I've made, but it depends; pretty much all ereaders can take advantage of all fixes made to these font files, except for Kobo's stock software which lacks basic functionality like displaying true small-caps, kerning, etc (seriously Kobo?
+It's 2026; get your act together!).

 **Q: Will you add Bookerly, Rakuten Serif, or (insert proprietary font here)?**
 **A:** Unfortunately, I cannot legally edit, redistribute, or encourage pirating these proprietary font files due to their restrictive font licenses.
 FYI, the latest version of Bookerly contained on the Kindle’s downloadable firmware *does* have true small-caps built in (the version hosted on the Amazon Developer site for developers is outdated and lacks them).